Resolutions

 2024-03.
 Support for County Infrastructure.
 Counties provide a crucial component to the State’s Criminal Justice system.
 Whether it’s jails that house pre-trial prisoners to the courthouses that provide space to the State’s District Court Judges.
 This Association supports increased State support to offset these costs.
 New Resolution

 2024-04.
 Support for the North Dakota Insurance Reserve Fund.
 In 1974 in a case called Kitto v.
-Minot Park District, the North Dakota Supreme Court ended Sovern Immunity for political subdivision.
+Minot Park District, the North Dakota Supreme Court ended Sovereign Immunity for political subdivision.
 Political subdivisions were left with limited options to protect themselves from unpredictable litigation.
 The creation of NDIRF was a crucial component to bringing budget stability to political subdivisions.
 This Association opposes any efforts to erode the scope and nature of NDIRF.
 New Resolution

 2024-05.
 Cooperative sharing of services.
 Since the passage of the tool chest legislation in the 1980’s local governments have had the ability to share services through joint powers agreements.
 Although many political subdivisions have taken advantage of these agreements this Association supports further efforts to incentivize and partner with political subdivisions to share services where possible.
 New Resolution